jan-casas/vsc-compute-dash/README.md

   <img src="src/static/assets/front_gh3.jpg" alt="Another facade reference" style="width: 49%;">
 </div>

+TODO: ADD GIF TOP/BOTTOM 360 OF THE SURFACE MODEL

 *Figure 2: Reference image of the facade to be replicated in the Dolcker & Clip system and the model image.*